Anthology of Interest I: Conclusion

-After the end of Fry's scenario, the Professor curses the What-if machine for simulating scenarios even he found preposterous and dumps it into the trash.
-He judges the Fing-Longer to be a success and is congratulated by the crew.
+After the end of Fry's scenario, the Professor curses the What-if machine for simulating scenarios even he found preposterous like Stephen Hawking in a pizzeria.
+After dumping the What-if machine, the Professor judges the Fing-Longer to be a success and is congratulated by the crew.
 It is then shown that everything before was just a simulation by the What-if machine created when the Professor asked what would have happened if he had invented the Fing-Longer, leaving him to lament the unfulfilled possibilities.

 Broadcast and reception

 This episode guest starred Nichelle Nichols and Al Gore, who would make later appearances in "Where No Fan Has Gone Before" and "Crimes of the Hot" respectively.
 Al Gore received some criticism for his appearance because parts of the show "conflicted starkly with the anti-violence, anti-smoking and family-values themes of Gore's campaign."
 Gore's spokesperson responded by stating that most viewers would recognize that the show was meant to be entertaining and that it would be taken in the right spirit.

 This episode is one of four featured in the Monster Robot Maniac Fun Collection as one of Matt Groening's four favorite episodes of the series.
-In 2006, IGN.com ranked this episode as number thirteen on their list of the top 25 episodes of Futurama, noting that although the plots of the three individual segments were not the best work of Futurama, they were each considered to have "killer" comedy.
+In 2006, IGN ranked this episode as number thirteen on their list of the top 25 episodes of Futurama, noting that although the plots of the three individual segments were not the best work of Futurama, they were each considered to have "killer" comedy.

 Zack Handlen of The A.V.
 Club gave the episode a B, stating, "[T]his still feels like something of a wasted opportunity.
 If an episode is going to purposefully shirk its story responsibilities, it needs to offer something more that just the fact of its existence.
 Bender's 'What if I was 500 feet tall?' story has some good gags, and the fight with Zoidberg is fun (and disturbing), but finding out that he and Fry would still have been friends no matter their respective sizes isn't enough to justify the segment.
 I'm probably just being overly critical here, but the last segment at least demonstrated some ambition.
 On the whole, 'Anthology' plays out like a moderately engaging thought experiment; certainly not a complete waste, but nothing that justifies the existence of the experiment over another entry that played by the rules."